AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 AMReX is a block-structured AMR framework.
-Although AMR introduces irregularity to the data and algorithms, there is regularity at the block/Box level due to rectangular domain, and the data structure at the Box level is conceptually simple. :cpp:`BaseFab` is a class template for multi-dimensional array-like data structure on a :cpp:`Box`.
+Although AMR introduces irregularity to the data and algorithms, there is regularity at the block/Box level because each is still logically rectangular, and the data structure at the Box level is conceptually simple. :cpp:`BaseFab` is a class template for multi-dimensional array-like data structure on a :cpp:`Box`.
 The template parameter is typically basic types such as